clarkevansteenderen/CBC_Tutorials/Tutorial_3/Tut3_phylogenies.md

   geom_tiplab(size=2.5, color="black") +
   geom_label2(aes(subset=!isTip, label=node), size=3, color="blue", alpha=0.8) + # node numbers +
   theme(legend.position="bottom") +
-  scale_color_continuous(low="grey", high="red", limits=c(0,100), name="Bootstrap support (%)") # the limits parameter just forces the scale to have a max and min value of 0 and 100, respectively.
+  scale_color_continuous(low="white", high="red", limits=c(0,100), name="Bootstrap support (%)") # the limits parameter just forces the scale to have a max and min value of 0 and 100, respectively.
 Otherwise it sometimes includes a max value that is off the scale.

 plot(garlitree)
 ```